-8. If informal action does not succeed in resolving the situation, or would not be appropriate given the nature of the complaint, the complainant should make a written submission setting out the complaint and the remedies sought.
-If the complainant is a member of staff, the complaint should be submitted to the Bursar.
+- 9. If informal action does not succeed in resolving the situation, or would not be appropriate given the nature of the complaint, the complainant should make a written submission setting out the complaint and the remedies sought.
+If the complainant is a member of staff, a Fellow, a member of the SCR or is otherwise an academic associate of college, the complaint should be submitted to the Bursar.
 If the complainant is a student, the complaint should be submitted to the Dean who will then communicate it to the Bursar who may appoint a Case Lead.
-A student complainant may also seek independent support and advice from within the University, such as the OUSU Advice centre.

-In cases where it is not immediately clear to whom a complaint should be addressed, or if the complainant feels it is not appropriate to approach the Bursar, or wishes to make a complaint against the Bursar, advice may be sought from the HR manager, Dean or Senior Tutor.
-Students and staff may also contact the Tutor for Graduates, Equality and Diversity Officer or Chaplain.
+A student complainant may also seek independent support and advice from within the University, such as the OUSU Advice centre. - 10.
+In cases where it is not immediately clear to whom a complaint should be addressed, or if the complainant feels it is not appropriate to approach the Bursar, or wishes to make a complaint against the Bursar, advice may be sought from the HR team, Dean or Senior Tutor.
+Students and staff may also contact the Tutor for Graduates, Equality and Diversity Fellow or Chaplain.